Florida Keys museums are not typically the first thing that comes to mind when thinking of vacations in Florida Keys.

 MM 83, 82990 Overseas Highway, Islamorada - 305-664-9737

-This handicap accessible museum contains the largest international collection of artifacts and diving helmets.
+History of Diving Museum is a handicap accessible museum that contains the largest international collection of artifacts and diving helmets.

 Key West Aquarium